Growth of Future Generations

 Child Chemo House is a residential facility for children with cancer and other incurable diseases and their families, located in Kobe Medical Industry Development Project (Port Island).
 It provides long-term support for children and their families during and after hospitalization and treatment, which can last from several months to a year.
 To support the operation of Child Chemo House, we have installed Chemo House-specification beverage vending machines in our Tokyo and Osaka headquarters, and donate an amount equivalent to 4% of the sales from all beverage vending machines installed in both buildings.
 3,917,802 yen in total has been donated through FYE 2023.

-Tokyo Head Office vending machine using Chemo House
+Tokyo Head Office vending machine for Chemo House support

 Offering Environmental Programs